maijs/migration_workshop/README.md

 composer require drupal/devel:~1.0
 ```

-The `composer create-project` command passes ownership of all files to the
-project that is created.
-You should create a new git repository, and commit
-all files not excluded by the .gitignore file.
+After all the dependencies have been fetched, point your browser to http://[your-domain]/migration_workshop/web and install Drupal using the `Standard` installation profile.
+You can use Mysql or Sqlite storage for the website.

 ## What does the template do?